-Indicator 2012-13 State-Level Target LEA Data Target Met 11.
+Indicator 2014-15 State-Level Target LEA Data Target Met 8.
+Parent Involvement 76% of parents with a preschool child receiving special education services report that schools facilitate parent involvement as a means of improving services and results for children with disabilities.
+100.00% Y 76% of parents with a child in K-12 receiving special education services report that schools facilitate parent involvement as a means of improving services and results for children with disabilities.
+97.30% Y 9.
+Disproportionate representation in special education In 0% of districts with disproportionate representation of racial and ethnic groups in special education and related services, the disproportionality can be attributed to inappropriate identification.
+Y 10.
+Disproportionate representation in specific disability categories In 0% of districts with disproportionate representation of racial and ethnic groups in special education and related services, the disproportionality can be attributed to inappropriate identification.
+Y 11.
 Evaluation within 60 days 100% of students referred, with parental consent, for evaluation are evaluated within 60 school days of which the student is in attendance.
-100.00% Y Part C Children eligible for Part B who have IEPs developed and implemented by their third birthday.
+100.00% Y 12.
+Part C Children eligible for Part B who have IEPs developed and implemented by their third birthday.
 100% of children served and referred by part C prior to age 3, who are found eligible for Part B, have an IEP developed and implemented by their third birthday.
 100.00% Y 13.
-Transition IEP compliance 100% of youth with IEPs aged 16 and above have an IEP that includes appropriate measurable postsecondary goals that are annually updated and based upon an age appropriate transition assessment, transition services, including courses of study, that will reasonably enable the student to meet those postsecondary goals, and annual IEP goals related to the student's transition services needs.
+Transition IÉP compliance 100% of youth with IEPs aged 16 and above have an IEP that includes appropriate measurable postsecondary goals that are annually updated and based upon an age appropriate transition assessment, transition services, including courses of study, that will reasonably enable the student to meet those postsecondary goals, and annual IEP goals related to the student's transition services needs.
 100.00% Y 14.
-Postschool outcomes 28.5% of youth exiting in 2011-12 who are no longer in secondary school, had IEPs in effect at the time they left school, were found enrolled in higher education within one year of leaving high school.
-23.33% N 38.5% of youth exiting in 2011-12 who are no longer in secondary school, had IEPs in effect at the time they left school, were found in higher education or competitively employed within one year of leaving high school.
-40.00% Y 51.5% of youth exiting in 2011-12 who are no longer in secondary school, had IEPs in effect at the time they left school, were found enrolled in higher education or in some other postsecondary education or training program; or competitively employed or in some other employment within one year of leaving high school.
-46.67% N 15.
-Correction of noncompliance 100% of noncompliance identified through the general supervision system will be corrected no later than one year from identification.
-100.00% Y 20.
-Timely and accurately reported data 100% of state reported data (618 and State Performance Plan and Annual Performance Report) are timely and accurate.
-100.00% Y
+Postschool outcomes 31% of youth exiting in 2013-14 who are no longer in secondary school, had IEPs in effect at the time they left school, were found enrolled in higher education within one year of leaving high school.
+13.04% N 44% of youth exiting in 2013-14 who are no longer in secondary school, had IEPs in effect at the time they left school, were found in higher education or competitively employed within one year of leaving high school.
+52.17% Y 57% of youth exiting in 2013-14 who are no longer in secondary school, had IEPs in effect at the time they left school, were found enrolled in higher education or in some other postsecondary education or training program; or competitively employed or in some other employment within one year of leaving high school.
+69.57% Y